 - Dec.
 4, 2019 – Ikebana at the holidays -Five of our members from our four Ikebana schools will make a seasonal arrangement.
 The demonstrators for this program are: Carol Brocklesby, Lee Ann Burr, Betty Magella, Marty Metzler, and Karou Sweet.
 A workshop on making a holiday table arrangement using holiday ornaments and plant material will follow.
 Let Martha Dykman know by November 25 if you wish to participate in the workshop for a fee of $10.00 fee.
 You will be notified of what to bring when you sign up.

 - Dec.
 11, 2019-47th Anniversary Tea – (Members only please – at Kathleen Hawryluk’s home).
 See tea page for details.
-Contact (name of tea hostess needed) if you can bring food or if you plan to attend.
+Contact Helen Shavlik or Jessica Tesarik and let one of them know 1) if you can bring a food item, 2) if you can bring an arrangement or 3) just if you will be attending.
 Car pooling is essential!

 - Jan 8, 2020 – Art in Bloom – This is a very popular way many chapters promote and express the Ikebana art form.
 At this meeting, Loris Dallal, Kristi Perrow, Karen Medford and Katie Tardio will challenge themselves to interpret a piece of art of their choosing using plant materials in an Ikebana design.
 This is the last opportunity to get the perfect container before the exhibit at our ginza.
 We don’t meet again before the exhibit.

 Regardless of the program or the event,